The Family Court without a Lawyer

 Picture

-Bath Publishing is donating 5% of all proceeds to the Bar Pro Bono Unit.
-The Bar Pro Bono Unit provides legal advice and assistance to those who cannot afford their own lawyer.
+Bath Publishing is donating 5% of all proceeds to Advocate.
+Advocate provides legal advice and assistance to those who cannot afford their own lawyer.
 For more see inside.

 • Home